 About KR Training

-We opened in 1991, before the Texas CHL program existed, and for many years we were the only school in the area offering firearms training to private citizens.
+We opened in 1991, before the Texas CHL program existed, and prior to 1996 we were the only school in the area offering firearms training to private citizens.
 When CHL passed and was signed into law, Karl, Penny and Tom were in the first CHL instructor classes DPS ran, and we started teaching CHL courses on the first day.
-We've trained thousands of students over the past 20 years.
+We've trained thousands of students over the past 25 years.

 Tom Schaefer, our lead CHL instructor, has over 20 years experience as a law enforcement officer working the streets of Austin, including experience confronting violent criminals and dealing with criminal trials.
 In addition to his CHL instructor rating, he has multiple law enforcement instructor ratings in firearms, driving, and unarmed self-defense, and undergraduate and graduate degrees in law enforcement-related fields.
 As an off duty police officer, Tom carried concealed every day for decades, and as a holster maker, he understands the nuances of proper holster selection and fit and how it affects concealability and draw speed.